ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

     be in the format "Read More: \[article title\]".
   - Hide: The link will be "Read more".
 - **Read More Limit (characters)**.
-The maximum number of characters from the title to include.Note: This can prevent the Read More text to become excessively long if the article has a very long title.
+The maximum number of characters from the title to include.
+Note: This can prevent the Read More text to become excessively long if the article has a very long title.
 - **Tags**.
 Show the tags for each article.
 - **Record Hits**.
 Record the number of times the article has been viewed.
 - **Hits**.
 Show the number of times the article has been displayed by a user.
 - **Unauthorised Links**.
   - Yes: The Intro Text for restricted articles will show.
 Clicking on the Read more link will require users to log in to view the full